cheyannagraham/PlugNPlayPc-s/README.md

-# B.  Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.
-[//]: # (COMPETENT)
-[//]: # (A README file is created and includes notes accurately describing where in the code to find the changes made for each of the parts C to J. The notes include the prompt, file name, line number, and change.)

 ---

 ## C.
-### Customize the HTML user interface(Last) for your customer’s application.
+### Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

 ### Shop Name
 #### File Name: